 Dating to 1881, Sri Veramakaliamman Temple is one of the oldest Hindu temples in Singapore.
 An ornate and detailed tower (gopuram) rises over the main entrance and inside are a number of shrines.

 Open 24 hours a day with seamless boundaries between two mega-department stores, Mustafa Centre offers one of the more unique shopping experiences in Singapore.
 Shelves are piled high with designer brands, electronics, jewelry and toys – most at discount prices.
-Tip: Make your way to the rooftop garden for an aerial view of the district.

 Sri Srinivasa Perumal Temple